Architrixs/ThisApiForThat/README.md

 - Need an API to play around with ?
 - Making a hobby project but need an Idea ?

-Just head to the [ThisApiForThat](https://thisapiforthat.herokuapp.com/) and get a random API to work with.

 ## API Reference
 Hey!
 And talking about API, how could there not be an APIforAPIs: